E-LeLuan/Duncans_Grant/README.md

 - `QuestSum.txt` provides the total number and percentage correct for each participant
 - `subj_quest.txt` provides the breakdown for each question for each participant

+It is important to note that the script is set up to give you accuracy information on experimental items only.
+As we are not interested in the filler items.

 ### Making a .cnt file

 A .cnt file specifies analysis regions with character positions.